dannywaughman/IMS/README.md

 # Inventory Management System
-## This is an inventory management system, currently in progress.
+### This is an inventory management system, currently in progress.
+### CRUD Functionality for Customers & Items has been implemented so far.